 I never sew anything super complicated, so I knew I wanted to make cozy elastic shorts and a simple pillowcase style top.

-Anything that requires a pattern just seems to cumbersome for me.
-When I have time to sew, I usually only get a couple hours, and I don’t like to walk away from anything unfinished.
+Anything that requires a pattern just seems too cumbersome for me.
+When I have time to sew, I usually only get a couple of hours, and I don’t like to walk away from anything unfinished.
 These super simple pajama sets can be whipped up in about an hour.
 Now I can handle that kind of time commitment.

 All of these sheet sets were found at thrift stores for around $5 each.
 I made two sets from each flat sheet and had plenty of fabric to spare.

-If you don’t utilize the sheets hemmed edge, you will need to add a couple inches to the length dimension to allow for a seam.
+If you don’t utilize the sheets hemmed edge, you will need to add a couple of inches to the length dimension to allow for a seam.